CassieCamp/arete3/docs/sprints/session_insights_comprehensive_specification.md

 ---

-This comprehensive technical plan provides a roadmap for implementing transcript-based session insights while leveraging existing infrastructure and maintaining consistency with current architectural patterns.
-The phased approach ensures manageable development cycles while building toward a robust, ICF-aligned coaching analysis system that will significantly enhance the coaching experience for both coaches and clients.
+This comprehensive specification provides a complete roadmap for implementing both paired and unpaired session insights, ensuring the `coaching_relationship_id` field is optional as implemented in Sprint S9 while maintaining all the rich technical details and ICF-aligned analysis capabilities from Sprint S7.
+The unified approach supports users at all stages of their coaching journey while maintaining backward compatibility with existing functionality.